sropelato/Fetchino/README.md

+# Fetchino

 [![Build Status](https://travis-ci.org/barkbeetle/Fetchino.svg?branch=master)](https://travis-ci.org/barkbeetle/Fetchino)

 Fetchino is a lightweight web scraper, helping you get structured information from websites.
-It uses configuration files to describe how the data you're looking for is retrieved and makes it super-easy access the data in an API-like way.
+It uses configuration files to describe how the data you're looking for can be retrieved and makes it super easy to access the data in an API-like way.

 ### Example: Who played in the first Lord of the Rings movie?